Skip to content

 • Higher prices

-The return to business as usual is underway, and many of the pandemic pressures facing the supply chain are easing up.
-However, new issues are affecting the supply chain and they are worth noting for 2023:
+However, new issues are affecting the supply chain and they are worth noting for 2024:

 • Global recession concerns